Rockville Domestic Violence Attorney

 To protect the victims of domestic violence, Maryland law allows courts to put protective orders in place that will require alleged offenders to refrain from threatening behavior or other actions that could put family members at risk of harm.
 These orders are also known as restraining orders, and they may be put in place following an arrest for domestic violence or in other situations where a person is accused of engaging in behavior that endangered their family members.
 The restrictions that protective orders may put in place may include:

-• Exclusive use of residence: A person may be ordered to vacate the residence the share with the alleged victim.
+- Exclusive use of residence: A person may be ordered to vacate the residence they share with the alleged victim.
 Their spouse or partner may be granted the victim exclusive use of the home, requiring the alleged offender to find other living arrangements on a temporary or permanent basis.

 Violating a protective order is a serious offense that can result in additional criminal charges and penalties.
 To avoid these issues, it is important for a person to follow the terms of a protective order, even if they believe that it was based on false accusations.
 Our attorneys can help our clients respond to protective orders, challenge accusations that they have put their family at risk, and seek solutions that will allow a person to maintain positive relationships with their children or other family members.